 To assess student comprehension of the last eight weeks of the course, the final exam has an increased focus upon critical thinking and writing.
 It contains term matching, multiple choice, and a selection of essay questions.

-Both the Midterm and Final Exam must be taken though ProctorU.
-See UNE’s ProctorU page for information about signing up and scheduling your exam.
+Both the Midterm and Final Exam are proctored.
 A UNE compliant external webcam is required.
 You will not be able to review them at any time.
 Please contact your instructor for specific feedback.

 Discussion questions (8)